Gxorge/spigotpatch-bossbar/README.md

 # spigotpatch-bossbar
-Patch file for Spigot that allows you to set the title of a bossbar using a base component (giving functionality such as custom fonts).
+Patch files for Spigot that allows you to set the title of a bossbar using a base component (giving functionality such as custom fonts).